 To put every position in the appropriate slot in the Company's Organization Placement Chart, Fraport Greece B purchased and implemented the HAY Position Evaluation system.
 Every new position is evaluated by a committee comprising HR and Line Managers and placed in the appropriate slot.

 Health, Accident and Disability Insurance

-In the third quarter of 2018, we renewed the Health, Accident and Disability Insurance of our staff the whole cost of which is borne by the Company.
-At the same time, the increase of the premiums of dependents, was subsidized by the Company to the tune of 50%.
+In the third quarter of 2019, we renewed the Health, Accident and Disability Insurance of our staff the whole cost of which is borne by the Company.

 Social Responsibility